Shimy17/BuddyCSS/README.md

 ## Contact

 The framework is at his very first step, there is a lot of stuff to implement.
 If you have any ideas which could help me to improve my way to work contact me!
 I'm available on [slack](https://buddycss.slack.com/)

+## Contributing

+Please read through our [contributing guidelines](https://github.com/BuddyCSS/BuddyCSS/blob/master/CONTRIBUTING.md).
+Included are directions for opening issues, coding standards, and notes on development.

+All your source code should conform to the Code Guide, maintained by Loïc Sciamppagna.

 ## Donation